galaxysd/galaxysd.github.io/_posts/2016-02-11-Flash-Custom-ROMs-On-Android.md

 ## After

-Yes, it is flashing through wire, which is the offical or production way comparing to flashing from SD card.
+Yes, it is flashing through wire (fastboot), which should be the offical or production way comparing to flashing from microSD card.
 In fact the *Nexus 7* does not support SD card and an USB OTG(On-The-Go) flash drive is not so convient to find.
 So, I prefer flashing through wire as long as I am in the Unix world so that `adb` undoubtably works over USB.